laramore/laramore/README.md

 // Let's fetch the group relation:
 $group = $user->group; // As the group was already fetched, return the group we had fetched.

-// Check if a password is correct:
+// Check the password throught check method defined in the class field Password:
-$user->checkPassword('password'); // true (clerver nah ?).
+$user->checkPassword('password'); // true.

-// Check if a user is not an admin:
+// Check if a user is not an admin (auto defined in class field):
 $user->isNotAdmin(); // true (reverse possible: isAdmin).

-// Increment score:
+// Increment score (auto defined in class field):
 $user->incrementScore(); // 1.

 // Check if the user created its account before now: